Citizenship Amendment Act protests: Participants

 The protests started in Assam in early December.
 By 12 December, students in at least 50 colleges and universities nationwide had joined the protests.
-The student protests subsequently grew and spread all over the country and several political and citizen groups joined it.The protests came into national and international prominance after the police crackdown following the violent crackdown of protests in Aligarh Muslim University and Jamia Millia Islamia..Student leaders from Jamia Millia Islamia Aysha Renna and Ladeeda Farzana who were brutally attacked became the prominent faces of the movement.
+The student protests subsequently grew and spread all over the country and several political and citizen groups joined it.
+The protests came into national and international prominence after the police crackdown following the violent crackdown of protests in Aligarh Muslim University and Jamia Millia Islamia.
+Student leaders from Jamia Millia Islamia Aysha Renna and Ladeeda Farzana who were brutally attacked became the prominent faces of the movement.